 Our Scholars are creating the changes they want to see in their communities and society.
-The Micro-Grants Program helps them to do this, providing them with seed capital to start or expand their own community projects and businesses.
+The Community Development Grant program helps them to do this, providing them with capital to start or expand their own community projects and businesses.

 Igniting Change Around the World

-We are proud to announce that we have awarded 32 Micro-Grants since 2015!
-Our Graduate Scholars are making great strides in their communities and world.
-We could not be more proud of their accomplishments.
+We are proud to announce that we have awarded 121 community development grants to WMI scholars from 19 countries since 2016!
+Our graduate scholars are making great strides in their communities and world.
 Here is where transformation is taking place.

 Dr. Deekshanta Sitaula & Dr. Amisha Silwal, Nepal

 Amisha Silwal and Deekshanta Sitaula are both medical doctors from Nepal.
 They led a team of volunteers and completed research papers assessing the risky habits and behavioral risk factors among adolescents in the Rasuwa district of rural Nepal by creating awareness and educating adolescents about healthy lifestyles to prevent them from developing non-communicable diseases.
 They completed study and submitted three research papers in open-access journals of Hindawi and Wiley publications and through this project, addressing the UN Sustainable Development Goals of good health and well-being, and sustainable cities/communities.